 Reuniting with a former love can feel scary, but if it's what you want, it's worth spending time thinking about what led to your initial break-up, to avoid the same thing happening again.

-Ammanda explained to w&h, “Generally if you broke up with your partner and you’ve had some time apart and you’re thinking about getting back together, the main thing to consider is do you really feel like you understand what caused the original problems?
+Ammanda told w&h, "Generally if you broke up with your partner and you've had some time apart and you're thinking about getting back together, the main thing to consider is do you really feel like you understand what caused the original problems?"

 Of course, there's always the risk that you may have your heart broken again, but only you can decide whether you're willing to take that leap of faith, and if it's worth it.